ROCm/rocprofiler/README.md

 HW specific low-level performance analysis interface for profiling of GPU compute applications.
 The profiling includes HW performance counters with complex performance metrics.

+To use the rocProfiler API you need the API header and to link your application with roctracer .so librray:
+ - the API header: /opt/rocm/rocprofiler/include/rocprofiler.h
+ - the .so library: /opt/rocm/lib/librocprofiler64.so

 ## Documentation
 - ['rocprof' cmdline tool specification](doc/rocprof.md)
 - ['rocprofiler' profiling C API specification](doc/rocprofiler_spec.md)